Bridging the Domain Divide: Supervised vs. Zero-Shot Clinical Section Segmentation from MIMIC-III to Obstetrics: Introduction

 Such variability often introduces out-of-vocabulary or unseen section headers that can significantly hinder deep learning approaches trained on more standardized data.
 Recent research suggests that LLMs can handle out-of-domain tasks through zero-shot or few-shot prompting \citep{kojima2022large}, but it is unclear how they fare against traditional supervised methods in specialized domains.
 To address these gaps, we contribute the following:

-\begin{enumerate} \item \textbf{Obstetrics Notes Collection (ONC): } We introduce the \textit{Obstetrics Notes Collection (ONC)}, a de-identified dataset of 100 \textit{History \& Physical (H\&P)} obstetrics notes, annotated in collaboration with a domain expert.
+\begin{enumerate} \item \textbf{Obstetrics Notes Collection (ONC): } We introduce the \textit{Obstetrics Notes Collection (ONC)}, a de-identified dataset of 100 \textit{History \& Physical (H\&P)} obstetrics notes, annotated in collaboration with a domain expert\footnote{The domain expert is the third author of this paper.}.
 ONC serves as a realistic benchmark for studying section segmentation in underexplored clinical subdomains and is intended for community reuse. \item \textbf{Domain-Specific Evaluation of Supervised Models: }We assess whether transformer-based supervised models originally trained on public datasets can effectively generalize to obstetrics notes.
 By comparing them on in-domain (MedSecId \citep{landes2022new}) and out-of-domain (ONC) data, we highlight the difficulties in transferring knowledge across clinical sub-specialties. \item \textbf{Systematic Comparison With Zero-Shot LLMs: }We present the first head-to-head comparison of supervised transformer models and zero-shot LLMs (i.e., Llama, Mistral and Qwen) for clinical section segmentation.
 Our experiments reveal challenges (e.g., hallucinated section headers) as well as the potential benefits of zero-shot strategies, especially when annotated data are scarce. \end{enumerate}

 The paper is organized as follows.
 We discuss related work in Sec.~\ref{sec:related}, our datasets in Sec.~\ref{sec:data}, and our proposed approaches in Sec.~\ref{sec:methods}.
 We present our experimental results in Sec.~\ref{sec:experiments}, and conclude with future directions (Sec.~\ref{sec:conclusion}) and limitations (Sec.~\ref{sec:limit}).